-4 Examples of Disorderly Conduct in Atlantic City Casinos
+4 Examples of Disorderly Conduct in NJ Casinos

 Excitement, tension, and alcohol can lead to disastrous results.
 This volatile cocktail can often be found in casinos in Atlantic City, and it lands many people in jail.

-If you’re enjoying a trip to any casino in Atlantic City, there’s nothing wrong with loosening up with some alcohol and having a good time.
-However, you should avoid the following examples of disorderly conduct if you want to keep your trip from turning into jail time.
+If you’re enjoying a trip to any casino, there’s nothing wrong with loosening up with some alcohol and having a good time.
+However, you should avoid these examples of disorderly conduct to keep your trip from turning into jail time:

 Get a Free Consultation With an Experienced Criminal Defense Attorney

 When you have been charged with disorderly conduct in a casino hotel, you need to ensure that your rights receive the full protection they deserve.
 Criminal defense lawyer John W. Tumelty has decades of experience as a defense attorney and is a former prosecutor.